Please help us to ensure that your group has a really enjoyable, worthwhile and safe experience by reading the following notes carefully.

 - Remain with and supervise the group at all times, including during lunch.

-- You are responsible for your pupils' behaviour and should ensure pupils behave appropriately.
+- You are responsible for your pupils'/young person's behaviour and should ensure pupils/young people behave appropriately.

-- Ensure that medication, including asthma inhalers and epipens, is with the children or the right group leader at all times.
+- Ensure that medication, including asthma inhalers and epipens, is with the children/young person or the right group leader at all times.

 - Ensure your group members show courtesy to members of the public around you.